NCBV/PCBS_NicolasBeauvais_project/README.md

 Note: There is controversy about the IAT in the scientific literature, about its validity at external and internal levels.
+It is thought that implicit associations come from one's personal experiences and also society's views, this is also the case for COVID-19.
+It is important to realize that people's implicit thoughts do not always match what they say about themselves, and that this test isn't meant to diagnose anything about the participants.
+The author of the code does not endorse any specific position regarding the IAT paradigm, this experiment is realized as a coding project for a programming course.
 For more details see https://en.wikipedia.org/wiki/Implicit-association_test and the criticism and controversies section.
-The author of the code does not endorse any specific position regarding the IAT paradigm, this experiment is realized as a coding project for a programming course.
+If you are interested by IATs, and perhaps taking other tests, see https://implicit.harvard.edu/implicit/iatdetails.html